 The restore daemon in DMP keeps probing the LUN paths periodically.
-This behavior helps DMP to keep the path states up-to-date even though IO activity is not there on the paths.
+This behavior helps DMP to keep the path states up-to-date even when no I/O occurs on a path.
 Low Impact Path Probing adds logic to the restore daemon to optimize the number of the probes performed while the path status is being updated by the restore daemon.
 This optimization is achieved with the help of the logical subpaths failover groups.
-With LIPP logic in place, DMP probes only limited number of paths within a subpaths failover group (SFG), instead of probing all the paths in an SFG.
+With LIPP logic in place, DMP probes only a limited number of paths within a subpaths failover group (SFG), instead of probing all the paths in an SFG.
 Based on these probe results, DMP determines the states of all the paths in that SFG.

-See "Configuring Low Impact Path Probing" on page 82.
+See "Configuring Low Impact Path Probing (LIPP)" on page 80.